Pinky Cole

 Aisha "Pinky" Cole (born December 8, 1987) is an American restaurateur.
 She is the owner and operator of Slutty Vegan, a plant-based burger restaurant chain in Atlanta, Georgia.
+In 2023, she was added to the Time magazine 100 Next list, recognizing individuals with an outsized influence on American culture.

 Early life and education

 Cole was born and raised in Baltimore.
-Her parents are Jamaican immigrants and Rastafarians; her mother Ichelle Cole is a musician in the reggae group Strykers' Posse.
-Her father served prison time for the first 20 years of her life and was then deported to Jamaica.
+Her parents are Jamaican immigrants and Rastafarians; her mother Ichelle Cole is a musician in the reggae group Strykers' Posse and follows the traditional Rastafarian vegetarian diet.
+Her mother is a wealth adviser at PNC Bank Her father served prison time for the first 20 years of her life and was then deported to Jamaica.
 Cole became a vegetarian in 2007, and a vegan in 2014.

 Cole received her bachelor's degree from Clark Atlanta University.
-She was elected “Miss Clark Atlanta” in 2008 and is a member of Delta Sigma Theta sorority.
+She was elected “Miss CAU” in 2008 and is a member of Delta Sigma Theta sorority.
 After college, Cole moved first to Los Angeles to become an actress, and then to New York to work in television production.
+In 2010, she moved to Los Angeles and worked as a producer on the reality show Judge Karen’s Court.
+She left television briefly to launch a Harlem restaurant.
+In 2016, Cole moved back to Atlanta and worked as a casting director for programs such as Iyanla: Fix My Life.

 Career

+Restaurateur

-Her first restaurant, Pinky’s Jamaican and American Restaurant, operated in Harlem for two years, until she shuttered it in 2016 after a grease fire.
-Cole moved back to Atlanta and worked as a casting director for programs such as Iyanla: Fix My Life.
+Pinky’s Jamaican and American Restaurant opened in 2014.
+It was Cole's first restaurant.
+It operated in Harlem for two years, until she shuttered it in 2016 after a grease fire.